Bayesian Neural Network Priors Revisited: Background: the cold posterior effect

 \section{Background: the cold posterior effect}

 When performing inference in Bayesian models, we can temper the posterior by a positive temperature $T$, giving

-for neural network weights $w$, data $(x,y)$, prior $p(w)$, likelihood $p(y|w,x)$, and a normalizing constant $Z(T)$.
+for neural network weights $w$, inputs $x$ regression targets or class-labels $y$, prior $p(w)$, likelihood $p(y|w,x)$, and a normalizing constant $Z(T)$.
 Setting $T = 1$ yields the standard Bayesian posterior.
 The temperature parameter can be easily handled when simulating Langevin dynamics, as used in molecular dynamics and MCMC \citep{lm-aboba}.

 In their recent work, \citet{wenzel2020good} have drawn attention to the fact that cooling the posterior in BNNs (i.e., setting $T < 1$), often improves performance.
 Testing different hypotheses for potential problems with the inference, likelihood, and prior, they conclude that the BNN priors (which were Gaussian in their experiments) are misspecified---at least when used in conjuction with standard neural network architectures on standard benchmark tasks---which could be one of the main causes of the cold posterior effect \citep[c.f.,][]{germain2016pac, vdw2018inv}.
 Reversing this argument, we can hypothesize that choosing better priors for BNNs may lead to a less pronounced cold posterior effect, which we can use to evaluate different candidate priors.